-Mick Jagger Fast Facts
+Mick Jagger Fast Facts | CNN

 Childhood friends with bandmate Keith Richards.

-Nominated for 15 Grammy Awards, solo and with The Rolling Stones, and won twice.
+Nominated for 16 Grammy Awards, solo and with The Rolling Stones, and won three.

-Once said, "I'd rather be dead than singing "Satisfaction" when I'm 45."
+Once said, “I’d rather be dead than singing ‘Satisfaction’ when I’m 45.”

 1960 - Lead singer of Little Boy Blue and the Blue Boys.
-Keith Richards later joins the band.

-1960 - Lead singer of Little Boy Blue and the Blue Boys.
-Keith Richards later joins the band.
+Richards later joins the band.

 1962-present - Lead singer of The Rolling Stones.